nullx29/GradeAndAverage-OOP/README.md

 2\.
 Download or copy the code

 3\.
-Run it using:

-GradesAndAverage.py

-(Or whatever name you saved the file as)
+Run GradesAndAverage.py using any coder such as (PyCharm - VS code)